 So you’ve made it to the end of the post — you could almost say that you have now Finnished reading this backpacking guide.

-Finland is quirky, pretty, safely adventurous, and surprisingly off the beaten path, and the rest of the world can learn a lot from this little land that The World Happiness Report 2020 has ranked as THE happiest country in the world for the third year in a row.
+Finland is quirky, pretty, safely adventurous, and surprisingly off the beaten path.
+And the rest of the world can learn a lot from this little land!

 Free education, affordable health care and providing social welfare for all citizens have always been important values in Finland.
-We regular backpackers are in an incredibly lucky position to be able to travel and see the world as freely as we do, and it shouldn’t be taken for granted.
+Regular backpackers like you & I are incredibly lucky to be able to travel and see the world as freely as we do, and that shouldn’t be taken for granted.

-The Finnish system might seem like a utopia for many other countries but it’s not impossible to achieve – and the willingness to take care of your fellow humans is definitely something you can take with you on your travels.
+The Finnish system might seem like a utopia for many countries but it’s not impossible to achieve.
+And the willingness to take care of your fellow humans is definitely something you can take with you on your travels.